Adriana-Daniela/sylius-user-impersonator-plugin/README.md

 Check Admin panel, channels options - edit one channel and the `Show user impersonate hint` option should appear and should be enabled by default.

-After that you can impersonate a customer and the `Impersonated by {impersonator_username}` should appear on the shop.
+After that you can impersonate a customer and the `Impersonated by {impersonator_username}` hint should appear in the shop.

-This plugin has a Twig Extension that you can use in any template you need in order to show the impersonate by hint.
+This plugin has a Twig Extension that you can use in any template you need in order to show the "impersonated by" hint.
-You can use this Extension by calling:
+You can use this extension by calling:

 `{{ "sylius.user_impersonator.hint"|trans({"{{impersonator_username}}": userImpersonatorHint()}) }}`

-And you can also make usage of the Service created in `Evo\SyliusUserImpersonatorPlugin\Service\CheckUserImpersonator` which you can inject in your application and call its public methods.
+And you can also make use of the Service created in `Evo\SyliusUserImpersonatorPlugin\Service\CheckUserImpersonator` which you can inject into your application and call its public methods.

 ## Run Behat Tests